hqdem/hlimds/README.md

      libssl-dev libtool lld make ninja-build pkg-config python3 zlib1g zlib1g-dev
 ```

-If you are working on Fedora Linux OS, please follow this [guide](doc/Fedora.md).
+If you are working on Fedora Linux OS, see `doc/Fedora.md`.

 ### CMake installation